c-eg/ShowRenamer/README.md

 # ShowRenamer
-Renames movies and tv shows to the format the user has specified.
+Renames movies and tv shows in the format the user has specified.

 ## Project Status
 Currently under development, pre-release is now out!